An updated version of this post is available here.

-Rage Against the Machine – Killing in the Name
+Rage Against the Machine – Killing In the Name

 Heavy riffs, instruments clashing and Zack De la Rocha.
-The perfect equation for getting your mind right to hit dingers.
+The perfect mix for getting your mind right to hit dingers.
 Or set fire to someone.

 There had to be one Hendrix track on this list for it to be legitimate.
-There had to.
 His remix of Bob Dylan’s signature tune takes the cake.
 It’s hard not to get fired up when you hear the bursts of electric guitar in the intro and on the chorus.

-When I think of the music that comes out of New York City, a few words come to mind: grit, edge and toughness.
+When I think New York City, a few words come to mind: grit, edge and toughness.
 The Beastie Boys fit that description as good as any other crew to come out of the Big Apple.
-“Make Some Noise” brings these qualities to life in wonky, fun fashion.
+“Make Some Noise” brings these qualities to life in wonky and exciting fashion.

 Stoner anthems make great walk up songs too.
 If you can avoid the kush coma this song induces, you’re bound to hit a bomb.

 This track should be a staple in any 2000s hip-hop playlist.
 It’s an old school anthem with hard hitting boom-bap drums with each member stopping in to drop conscious bars and slick flows.
-Think music for a back alley ball game with a positive vibe.
+Think music for a back alley ball game with an all-smiles neighborhood vibe.

-16. Tom Petty & The Heartbreakers – Mary Jane’s Last Dance
+Tom Petty and the Heartbreakers – Mary Jane’s Last Dance

 Here’s an American recipe for you: baseball, apple pie, Chevrolet and Tom Petty.
-What more needs to be said?
+Need I say more?
 A classic tune from one of our country’s greatest rockers.

 This track has long been a popular selection among big leaguers and ball players all over.
 Still, it doesn’t take away from the breezy Long Beach vibe.

 The Eagles have Joe Walsh to thank for the signature opening guitar riff on this Hotel California cut.
 What used to be a warm up exercise for Walsh ended up being a great highway rock song.
-Rumor has it that it knocks your fastball up a couple ticks too.
+I wouldn’t be surprised if it knocks your fastball up a couple ticks too.

-Easily the nastiest cut from my favorite Zappa album, Hot Rats.
-As a magnificent composer of countless styles of music, Zappa wore many hats during his prolific career; I don’t think it bothered anyone when he just let loose on the guitar and shredded out songs like this.
+The nastiest cut from my favorite Zappa album, Hot Rats.
+As a magnificent composer of countless styles of music, Zappa wore many hats during his prolific career.
+I don’t think it bothered anyone when he just let loose on the guitar and shredded like this.

-To date, “Slam” remains Onyx’s most popular song.
+To date, “Slam” remains the most popular song in the Onyx catalog.
 It bangs as hard as its title implies.
 Be warned, the Sticky Fingaz verse has been known to incite bench clearing brawls.

 . . . . . .

-Let us know some of your favorite walk up songs in the comments!
+Featured image taken from this website.
+Let us know your favorite walk up songs in the comments!